 I’m coordinating US folk legend Michael Hurley’s 2018 UK and Ireland tour.
 Tour announcement below — please email firstname.lastname@example.org with any media enquiries.

 American alt-folk icon to tour the UK in June

 Michael Hurley (a.k.a.
 Doc Snock) is a quiet legend, a wry conspirator in the stand-up of life.
 “The world is his front porch” and, come June, the American alt-folk icon’s vista will be a collection of very special venues in Scotland, England and Ireland.

 The 76 year-old Hurley has been making music for nigh on 50 years.
 Having broken ground as part of the Greenwich Village folk movement of the ‘60s, he continues to perform his uniquely crafted — and vast — catalogue of tunes, performing odes to aliens, tea and women for spellbound audiences at home in the US and abroad.

-I recently took on a full time role as Communications Officer for the Open University’s Learning and Teaching Innovation department.
-The role sees me leading internal communications for the University’s 450-person Translation department, which oversees the procurement, development and production, and delivery of the OU’s many distance learning modules.
+I recently took on a full time role as Communications Manager for the Open University’s Learning and Teaching Innovation portfolio.
+The role sees me lead on internal communications for the University’s 450-person Translation department, which oversees the procurement, development and production, and delivery of the OU’s many distance learning modules.